 Was uncle Willard really a New Yorker?
 Did he immigrate from some other country or was he born there?
 And why do I have this photo of him in a military outfit when he never spoke about serving?
 All of this can be really exciting to uncover.

-While this sounds like a lot of work (and it can be), it’s more like putting together a puzzle.
+While this sounds like a lot of work (and it can be), it’s more like putting together a puzzle about your Swedish ancestors.
 You become your own detective and it’s quite addictive!
 Trust me!

 Step 8: Learn about the Genealogical GPS